pravin-sivabalan/karabou-cli/README.md

 ### Usage

 Sample usage:
-* karabou add --key-code z --modifier right_command --app-name "Google Chrome"
+* karabou add --key-code z --app-name "Google Chrome"
-* karabou remove --key-code z --modifier right_command
+* karabou remove --key-code z

-A custom config path can be provided with --config-path otherwise the default path is used:
+Default --modifier: right_command
-* karabou --config-path ~/.config/karabiner/karabiner.json add --key-code z --modifier right_command --app-name "Google Chrome"
+Default --config-path: ~/.config/karabiner/karabiner.json

-### Design Notes
+### Notes
 * KarabinerConfig: Responsible for updating the KarabinerConfig.
 It will read/write to the configuration file and restart the app.
 * AppFetcher: Gets a list of apps either through the looking through files or getting a list of active apps.
 FuzzyMatcher: Searches for a target string, with fuzzy matching, in a list of strings.